Beach Cleanup FAQ’s

 A: There is no limit but make sure to tell us the number of volunteers in your group so we can plan in advance to make the experience enjoyable for everyone.

 Q: What if I find a cleanup site in need (a “hot spot”)?

 A: Please report the hot spot, and we will send a team of volunteers as soon as possible.

 Q: What are the specific addresses for each cleanup site?

-A: View maps for each of the following cleanup sites on our website: Linda Mar, Rockaway, Sharp Park, Esplanade, Mussel Rock and Pillar Point Harbor.
+A: View maps for each of the following cleanup sites on our website: Linda Mar, San Pedro Creek, Montara, Rockaway, Sharp Park, Esplanade, Mussel Rock, Surfer’s Beach and Harbor Beach.

 Q: What is the BLUE BUCKET?

 A: The BLUE BUCKET is a vital tool dedicated to tracking litter, debris and green waste collected during a cleanup.
 It allows volunteers to submit their cleanup results and findings directly into our online data collection system.
 Make sure to count cigarette butts, straws and bottle caps during your cleanup.
 The BLUE BUCKET image is located on each page on the right hand column of our website, or you may also access it directly here.

 Q: What should I bring to a cleanup?